jackmchristensen/tinyblast/README.md

 This project is licensed under the GPLv3 license.

 It also includes FFmpeg, which is licensed under GPLv3.
 You can download the FFmpeg source code from [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html).

-## FFmpeg Usage and Legal Compliance

-Tinyblast uses the FFmpeg library to handle the conversion of `.avi` files to `.mp4`.
-FFmpeg is licensed under the GPLv3 license, and its source code is available for download at [FFmpeg Source](https://ffmpeg.org/download.html).